-- establish a world leading centre of excellence, building new capability and capacity in a strategically important area of AI research - lead a major programme of Al research, translation, and innovation - build strong relationships and collaborations with academia, business, and broader stakeholders in the UK and internationally - act as a leader in the community and as an ambassador, and advocate for it, driving forward the UK and international AI research agenda - develop the skills and careers of their teams, developing the independent researchers and innovators of the future - actively engage with the design of AI for use, seeking to address challenges in areas such as ethics, robustness, fairness, security, auditability, and resilience throughout their research in any context, building on the principles of responsible research and innovation (RRI) throughout their activities - deliver research with a high likelihood of impact on UK society and the economy - build a broader portfolio of funding and activities beyond the fellowship, moving towards a position of sustainability at the end of the fellowship.
+- Establish a world leading centre of excellence, building new capability and capacity in a strategically important area of AI research; - Lead a major programme of AI research, translation and innovation; - Build strong relationships and collaborations with academia, business and broader stakeholders in the UK and internationally; - Act as a leader in the community and as an ambassador and advocate for it, driving forward the UK and international AI research agenda; - Develop the skills and careers of their teams, developing the independent researchers and innovators of the future; - Actively engage with the design of AI for use, seeking to address challenges in areas such as ethics, robustness, fairness, security, auditability, and resilience throughout their research in any context, building on the principles of Responsible Research and Innovation (RRI) throughout their activities; - Deliver research with a high likelihood of impact on UK society and the economy; - Build a broader portfolio of funding and activities beyond the fellowship, moving towards a position of sustainability at the end of the fellowship.

-Equality, diversity, and inclusion
+Equality, Diversity and Inclusion

-Equality, diversity, and inclusion enriches diversity of thought, builds stronger perspectives and performance within organisations and communities, and fosters more innovative and creative approaches.
+Equality, diversity and inclusion enriches diversity of thought, builds stronger perspectives and performance within organisations and communities and fosters more innovative and creative approaches.
 This is particularly pertinent in AI as the quality of the output from algorithms depends on assurances that the inherent biases of those involved in their development do not transfer into their design.

-Al is increasingly being used in ways that can directly impact lives, and it is commonly agreed that a diverse Al community and workforce is likely to reduce bias and positively impact the development of fair, ethical, and inclusive Al technologies.
-Furthermore, investing in a diverse array of fellows of different genders, ethnicities, backgrounds, and career paths will enable greater diversity of thought and of approach in Al. That is key to the development of a sustainable UK Al ecosystem, and the development of creative new Al technologies.
+AI is increasingly being used in ways that can directly impact lives, and it is commonly agreed that a diverse AI community and workforce is likely to reduce bias and positively impact the development of fair, ethical, and inclusive AI technologies.
+Furthermore, investing in a diverse array of fellows of different genders, ethnicities, backgrounds and career paths will enable greater diversity of thought and of approach in AI that is key to the development of a sustainable UK AI ecosystem, and the development of creative new AI technologies.

 One of the primary aims of this programme is to invest in the most creative, innovative researchers, with the most diverse and exciting new approaches to AI.
-Host organisations are encouraged to actively use an inclusive approach to selecting and maximising the diversity of the candidates they intend to support.

-Likewise, fellows will be expected to actively consider diversity and use an inclusive approach in the recruitment of their teams.
-UKRI expects that diversity is considered broadly to include backgrounds, career paths, thought, and approach as well as protected characteristics.
+Fellows will be expected to actively consider diversity and use an inclusive approach in the recruitment of their teams.
+UKRI expects that diversity is considered broadly to include backgrounds, career paths, thought and approach as well as protected characteristics.

 The long-term strength of the UK research base depends on harnessing all the available talent.
 EPSRC expects that equality and diversity is embedded at all levels and in all aspects of research practice and funding policy.
 We are committed to supporting the research community, offering a range of flexible options which allow applicants to design a package that fits their research goals, career and personal circumstances.
-This includes career breaks, support for people with caring responsibilities, flexible working, and alternative working patterns.
+This includes career breaks, support for people with caring responsibilities, flexible working and alternative working patterns.
 With this in mind, we welcome applications from researchers who job share, have a part-time contract, or need flexible working arrangements.

-Peer review is central to EPSRC funding decisions.
-We require expert advice and robust decision-making processes for all EPSRC funding initiatives.
-We are committed to ensuring that fairness is fully reflected in all our funding processes by advancing policy which supports equality, diversity, and inclusion.

-See our equality and diversity webpages for further information.
+Peer review is central to EPSRC funding decisions, we require expert advice and robust decision-making processes for all EPSRC funding initiatives.
+We are committed to ensuring that fairness is fully reflected in all our funding processes by advancing policy which supports equality, diversity and inclusion.
+Please see our Equality and Diversity webpages https://epsrc.ukri.org/funding/equalitydiversity/ for further information.